docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 The container's finance command (useful for experimental implementations).

-Default: finance.bash (internally aliased to finance)
+Default: finance.bash (internally aliased to finance and dfi)

 • Example: DOCKER_FINANCE_CONTAINER_CMD=finance.bash